 If the sensor fails the minimum signal change criteria during AutoSpan sequence (Section 3.4), the "Range Fault" will be declared.
 A "Range Fault" will cause a "Fault Detected" message to scroll once a minute on the sensor display and drop the 4-20mA output to 0mA.
+The "Range Fault" bit in the Modbus fault register will be set.
 The sensor should be considered "Out-of-Service" until a successful AutoSpan calibration is performed.